sindresorhus/ip-regex/readme.md

 Default: `false`

 Include boundaries in the regex.
 When `true`, `192.168.0.2000000000` will report as an invalid IPv4 address.
 If this option is not set, the mentioned IPv4 address would report as valid (ignoring the trailing zeros).

+## Important

+If you run the regex against untrusted user input in a server context, you should [give it a timeout](https://github.com/sindresorhus/super-regex).

+**I do not consider ReDoS a valid vulnerability for this package.
+It's simply not possible to make it fully ReDoS safe.
+It's up to the user to set a timeout for the regex if they accept untrusted user input.** However, I'm happy to accept pull requests to improve the regex.

 ## Related